Posted on March 11, 2017 in Alcoholism

 Are Binge Drinkers and Alcoholics the Same?

 People who go on alcohol binges get drunk in just a short amount of time as a result of concentrated heavy drinking.
 There is some overlap between individuals who fall into this category of alcohol consumers and people who have diagnosable symptoms of alcoholism.
 However, binge drinking and alcoholism are not the same thing.
-A brief overview will help explain their differences and underscore the need to quit binge drinking.
+A brief overview will help explain their differences and underscore the need to receive treatment for binge drinking.

 Binge Drinking Essentials